Required Tools

 When to Rent

-- Specialized Equipment: For tools like large dumpsters or industrial vacuums that you won’t use frequently.
+- Specialized Equipment Needs: For items like a large dumpster or a specific type of power tool that you won't use frequently.

 When to Purchase